-Register for the upcoming webinar “Improvement of Thermal CFD EM-Models by Introduction of FMU Sub-Models” to learn how ZF Friedrichshafen AG applies co-simulation to more precisely evaluate electric traction motor system design.
+Watch the webinar “Improvement of Thermal CFD EM-Models by Introduction of FMU Sub-Models” to learn how ZF Friedrichshafen AG applies co-simulation to more precisely evaluate electric traction motor system design.
 The generation of metamodels is performed by introducing simplified sub-models into an optiSLang sensitivity study and extracting a functional mockup (FMU) directly from optiSLang.
 The FMU can then be implemented directly into the thermal simulation.

 We’re here to answer your questions and look forward to speaking with you.
 A member of our Ansys sales team will contact you shortly.